Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • Tested channel spend by region

-• Optional confounders such as other channel spend, promotions, or out of stocks
+• Optional confounders such as other channel spend, promotions, or stock-outs

-Many connect directly to ad accounts and automate data pulls.
+Most enterprise platforms connect directly to ad accounts and automate data pulls.
 This reduces manual work but is a major driver of price.
-Maintaining deep integrations and taking on account-side responsibility often pushes the monthly cost into the eight to twelve thousand dollar range.
+Maintaining deep integrations and taking on account-side responsibility pushes the monthly cost into the $4,000 to $12,000 range, with Measured starting at roughly $50,000 per year for incrementality alone according to public industry sources.
 It also creates a failure mode.
 A junior buyer launches a campaign without exclusions and the test is compromised before the data even enters the system.

 Stella uses a clean Google Sheet or CSV upload.
 Data can come from Shopify, your analytics platform, or ad exports.
 This keeps the product affordable, preserves flexibility across any channel, and keeps operational control with your team.
-For most brands that run a few high quality studies per year, the return on heavy integrations is limited.
+For most brands running studies regularly, the return on heavy integrations is limited.
 For all brands, the integrity of the test is paramount.

 What happens after upload in Stella:

-• Stella evaluates your data with multiple models rather than a single method
+• Multiple models evaluate your data rather than a single method

-• Weighted Synthetic Control, BSTS, and GeoLift are all available
+• Weighted Synthetic Control, BSTS, and GeoLift all run in parallel

 • The platform automatically surfaces the approach with: